osmosis10/CoLab/README.md

 # Colab
 ---
- CoLab GUI, designed to test an implementation of version control for DAW's (Digital Audio Interface) using *git*, for tools like FL Studio which is what CoLab currently soley caters towards.
-I had the idea from my own experience using FL Studio and other creator's I know and thought that it was bizzare there was no clear application to provide a solution to this problem so I decided to use git to protype what it ' could look like
+ CoLab GUI, designed to test an implementation of version control for DAW's (Digital Audio Workstation's) using *git*, for tools like FL Studio which is what CoLab currently soley caters towards.
+I had the idea from my own experience using FL Studio and other creator's I know and thought that it would be cool to expirement with a prototype to simulate what it could look like

 # Use
 ---